chili-publish/grafx-documentation/docs/GraFx-Studio/guides/text-frame/index.md

 ## Add text to a text frame

-Double click in the text frame, and start typing.
+Double-click inside the text frame, and start typing.

 ## Add variable text to a text frame